DAVID KOYZIS, GLOBAL SCHOLAR

 3. to connect our political cultures with the institutions they nurture.

-To facilitate these aims I anticipate using my two published books, Political Visions and Illusions (InterVarsity Press, 2019) and We Answer to Another (Pickwick Publications, 2014), and thirty years of teaching experience to reach interested readers in Canada, the United States, Brazil, and elsewhere; to teach seminar courses, both in person and online; to continue to publish in my field; and to travel when necessary.
+To facilitate these aims I draw on my three books, Political Visions and Illusions (IVP Academic, 2019), We Answer to Another (Pickwick Publications, 2014), and Citizenship Without Illusions (IVP Academic, 2024), numerous published chapters and articles, and thirty years of teaching experience to reach interested readers in Canada, the United States, Brazil, and elsewhere; to teach seminar courses, both in person and online; to continue to publish in my field; and to travel when necessary.

-Koyzis has published two books, one of which has been translated into Portuguese and Spanish:
+Koyzis has published three books, one of which has been translated into Portuguese and Spanish:

-His next book, Citizenship Without Illusions: A Christian Guide to Political Engagement, will be published by IVP Academic in November 2024.
+His new book, Citizenship Without Illusions: A Christian Guide to Political Engagement, is now available from IVP and the many online vendors.

 Commendations for Political Visions and Illusions